A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Introduction

-\item We propose an effective and efficient semi-supervised learning framework for semantic segmentation.
-We consider adding strong augmentation during training without any sub-networks. \item A distribution-specific batch normalization is proposed to overcome the difference of data distribution caused by strong data augmentation.
-Besides, we design a self-training robust loss to anti noisy labels.
-The loss function could correct the label data while resisting noise. \item We demonstrate the effectiveness of our approach with extensive and detailed experimental results, including a comparison with state-of-the-art methods, as well as an in-depth analysis of our approach with a detailed ablation study in a semi-supervised setting. \end{itemize}
+Our approach achieves state-of-the-art performance on the Cityscapes \cite{cityscpaes} and Pascal VOC datasets \cite{everingham2012pascal} under a semi-supervised setting.
+Our main contributions are summarized as follows. \begin{itemize} \itemsep 0cm \item We propose an effective and efficient semi-supervised learning framework for semantic segmentation.
+We employ strong augmentation during training without modifying the network structure, such as introducing sub-networks. \item A distribution-specific batch normalization is proposed to accommodate the discrepancy of data distribution in a batch caused by strong data augmentation.
+Besides, we design a self-training robust loss to alleviate the negative impact of label noise.
+The loss function is able to correct the noisy label to some extent, thus resisting noise. \item We empirically demonstrate the effectiveness of our approach, including a comparison with state-of-the-art methods, and an in-depth analysis of our approach with a detailed ablation study in the semi-supervised setting. \end{itemize}